thehonker/goos.blog/hugo/content/blog/2023/10/chromebook-kevin.md

 Now that we can boot reliably and in a modern way, let's fix up some of the annoyances in lolbuntu.
 Wayland was remarkably stable, more stable than x11 on this hardware even!
 However, fractional scaling made the gpu hurt, bad.
 Anything graphically intensive ran at slideshow speeds. \
 This kinda sucked, as I had really hoped to use this as a notes-taking tablet most of the time.
 Another use case was tuning the megasquirt in my na6.
 While it has enough stronk to run tunerstudio (java is java after all), the update rate on the gauges and datalogging was horrible.
 Maybe 5 frames per second.
 Not nearly enough.

+Kevin was plenty for light laptopping but not quite enough for what I wanted here.

 ## can you close for me

-I'll be honest, kevin has sat on a shelf for the last 4 months.
+I'll be honest, `kevin` has been turned back into a chromebook and given to my parents.

 I ended up buying another aarch64 laptop (Samsung galaxy book go 5G), this one has a Qualcomm 8cx gen2 though.
 Quite a step up from the rk3399 in kevin.
-It's still running Samsung Firmware and windows 11 (yuck), but that's going to change soon.
+It's still running samsung firmware (which does provide a uefi) and windows 11 (yuck), but that might change soon.

 What will I do with Potassium now?
 I think I'll clean up the repos, get my libreboot changes into a repo, fix up uboot to be more friendly, and then archive it all.

-Maybe in the future I can use the org for other aarch64 things.
+I think in the future I'll use that org for other aarch64 things, so keep an eye on it for fun things to come.

-After that?
-Probably turn kevin back into a chromebook and give it to my parents.
-They'll put some good use into it at least.